 When your ultimate aim is to sell the services or products to the customer, your questions may sound like you are trying to sell something.
 This is called a sales pitch.
-Customers normally do not appreciate that and may not provide you good insights on your product.
-So, it is better to avoid and stick to the great questions as mentioned above.
+Customers normally do not appreciate that and may not provide you with good insights into your product.
+So, it is better to avoid and stick to the great questions mentioned above.

 7. Avoid Script

 As Dustin Walker mentions in one of his blogs, don’t do a robotic telemarketer interview, asking one carefully crafted question after another.
 Instead, do an in-depth unstructured interview, which is having a casual and relaxed conversation.
 This is when a customer feels comfortable and more open to getting deeper into the subject.

 Your customer visit should bring in two important items; customer insights and workflow.
 Insights are the ones you extract through the interview process.
 However, the workflow cannot be understood by interviewing.
 You must have the customer try your product in front of you.
 Watch out for how they perform a specific task, their frustrations, what process they feel is complex/easy, etc. These observations are going to be priceless.